 We've seen that over the space of several decades, the AFIS has made huge strides.

-But they are still far from a 'magic bullet'.
-Certainly they cannot replicate completely the complex analytical skills of a forensic expert.
+But they are still far from a 'magic bullet.'
+They cannot replicate the complex analytical skills of a forensic expert completely.

 However, the sheer speed and accuracy with which a modern AFIS can now work allows these skills to be deployed with the highest possible degree of efficiency.

-And going forward, the role of the AFIS is only likely to grow in significance.
-Ultimately, the introduction of AI (Artificial Intelligence) may deliver another step change in performance.
+And going forward, the role of the AFIS is only likely to grow.
+Ultimately, the introduction of AI (Artificial Intelligence) may deliver another step-change in performance.

 Different societies will reach different conclusions, but there can be little doubt that both AFIS and ABIS will provide invaluable support for a wide range of law enforcement teams, as they seek to build safer communities and bring to justice all those who pose a threat to the security and well-being of law-abiding citizens.

-If you want to know more on AFIS history, we suggest this
+If you want to know more about AFIS history, we suggest this

 remarkable document from Kenneth R. Moses.